 Facts About Fleas

-Fleas are wingless insects that get to their hosts by jumping – they can jump approximately 970 feet.
+Fleas are wingless insects that get to their hosts by jumping – they can jump approximately 10 to 13 inches.
 There are over 2,000 species of fleas, and in the U.S., the cat flea is responsible for nearly all of the fleas found on both cats and dogs.
 A female flea can consume 15 times its body weight in blood on a daily basis, laying eggs within 35 to 48 hours after its first meal.

 Flea eggs are usually laid directly on a host, often falling off the host’s body, spreading the infestation to the surrounding environment.
 The average flea will have a 2 to 3 month lifespan.